bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::info Initialization Timeout error

 During the initialization process, errors **are not** related to the initialization itself.
 Instead, they arise from a timeout request, indicating the variations data from the server weren't received.
-Therefore, the SDK will work as usual and update the variations on the next [polling](javascript#polling) request, or as soon as a [streamed update](javascript#updating-user-evaluations-in-real-time) arrives.
+Therefore, the SDK will work as usual and update the variations on the next [polling](javascript#polling) request, or when a [real-time update](javascript#updating-user-evaluations-in-real-time) arrives.

 :::